Character Counts Program

 This program is designed to assist in the development of leaders in our community.

 W.K.
 Kellogg stated, “The purpose of leadership is to create a supportive environment where all people can thrive, and grow and live in peace with one another, thereby providing sustainability for future generations.
 It is therefore our desire that once you complete the leadership academy you

 will become actively involved in improving our community.”

-The class did an outstanding community project by collecting canned goods and cash at the Austin vs. Scottsburg basketball games with all the proceeds going to the Clearinghouse.
+The class is collecting canned goods and cash for a collective community project at the Austin vs. Scottsburg basketball games with all the proceeds going to the Clearinghouse.

 Identify, educate, and encourage emerging leaders in the